bmanandhar/bijaya-github-io/README.md

 #### Link to this project website
 * https://bmanandhar.github.io/bijaya.github.io/

-<<<<<<< HEAD
-This project is being developed to meet requirements to graduate the WDI-49 at General Asemble, San Francisco (dt 10/29/2018 thru 02/05/2019).
+#### This project is being developed to meet requirements to graduate the WDI-49 at General Asemble, San Francisco (dt 10/29/2018 thru 02/05/2019).
 Instructors wanted the cohorts to create the individual portfolio on their own as far as possible.
 This policy is being stricly followed.

 ### Features